 SMS as a second factor is quickly falling out of favor and should be deemed a last option or exception-based second-factor method.
 The strength of SMS is dependent on the threat model of the call center of your mobile carrier.
 An adversary could port the number over to their own device by calling support and pretending to be the user (known as pretexting).

-This vulnerability is also known as SIM-swapping and is—unfortunately—increasing in occurance.
+This vulnerability is also known as SIM-swapping and is—unfortunately—increasing in occurrence.
 Even though this attack may be mitigated with a PIN and account security measures with your mobile carrier, it is no longer advisable to use SMS as a second factor.

 Although better than single-factor authentication, the strength of this second factor is waning and should be used with caution.